-These are quick and easy egg muffins that are so convenient, packed with flavor, veggies, and meat and taste great.
-They are jam-packed with flavor and come together relatively quick.
+These are quick and easy Paleo Egg Muffins are so convenient, packed with flavor, veggies, and meat and taste great.
+They are jam-packed with flavor and come together relatively quickly.
 They are full of color, texture, and healthy ingredients including sausage, spinach, and peppers.

 These Paleo breakfast egg muffins are a high protein and low carb meal and can be eaten alone or served with a green smoothie (which is my favorite way to eat them).
 I think the best part about them is you can make them fresh or you can make them ahead of time and heat them up for when you or other family members are rushing out the door.